AmberBentley/content-feu/pages/design-1/intro-branding.md

 ![Minecraft characters](../../images/design-1/Introductiontobranding-1.jpg)

-_Figure.
+_Figure 1.
 Pixel-art style graphics.
 One of the most characteristic elements of the game Minecraft (Nintendo, 2018)_

 ### Good design is user-friendly